-Title: M/601/5249 Promote awareness of sensory loss Level: 5 Credit Value: 3 GLH: 19 Learning Outcomes The learner will: Assessment Criteria The learner can: Understand how to raise awareness of sensory loss 1.3 Identify methods for raising awareness of sensory loss 1.4 Explain how different agencies can provide opportunities to raise awareness Be able to raise awareness of sensory loss Select and agree actions with the individual and/or others to promote awareness of sensory loss Support others to carry out the agreed actions Be able to review action to promote awareness of sensory loss 3.1 Review the outcomes of awareness raising in relation to individuals with sensory loss own work partnership work 3.2 Review the effectiveness of agreed ways of working in relation to awareness raising Additional information about this unit 3.3 Provide feedback on the effectiveness of an awareness raising activity

-Sensory loss could include:
+Title: M/601/5249 Promote awareness of sensory loss Level: 5 Credit Value: 3 GLH: 19 Learning Outcomes The learner will: Assessment Criteria The learner can: 1 Understand how to raise awareness of sensory loss 1.3 Identify methods for raising awareness of sensory loss 1.4 Explain how different agencies can provide opportunities to raise awareness 2.
+Be able to raise awareness of sensory loss 2.1 Select and agree actions with the individual and/or others to promote awareness of sensory loss 2.2 Support others to carry out the agreed actions 3.
+Be able to review action to promote awareness of sensory loss 3.1 Review the outcomes of awareness raising in relation to individuals with sensory loss own work partnership work 3.2 Review the effectiveness of agreed ways of working in relation to awareness raising 3.3 Provide feedback on the effectiveness of an awareness raising activity Additional information about this unit Sensory loss could include: Sight loss Hearing loss Deafblindness Others could include: • Other professionals • Carers/family members • Advocates • Colleagues Unit aim (s) This unit aims to provide workers with the knowledge and skills to devise, implement and review strategies to promote awareness of sensory loss in the context of an individual's life Assessment requirements specified by a sector or regulatory body (if appropriate) This unit must be assessed in accordance with Skills for Care and Development's RQF Assessment Principles Details of the relationship of the unit and relevant national occupational standards Sensory Services 1,2,3

-- Sight loss

-- Hearing loss

-- Deafblindness

-- Other professionals

-- Carers/family members

-- Advocates

-Colleagues Unit aim (s) This unit aims to provide workers with the knowledge and skills to devise, implement and review strategies to promote awareness of sensory loss in the context of an individual's life Assessment requirements specified by a sector or regulatory body (if appropriate) This unit must be assessed in accordance with Skills for Care and Development's RQF Assessment Principles Details of the relationship of the unit and relevant national occupational standards Sensory Services 1,2,3

-Title: M/601/5252 Support individuals with sensory loss with communication Level: 5 Credit Value: 5 GLH: 37 Learning Outcomes The learner will: Assessment Criteria The learner can: Understand language development 1.1 Explain the difference between language and communication 1.2 Analyse the relationship between culture and language 1.3 Explain how an understanding of language and communication informs practice Understand factors that affect the language and communication of an individual with sensory loss 2.1 Compare and contrast the impact of congenital and acquired sensory loss on communication language 2.2 Explain the potential impacts of a deteriorating condition on an individual's communication 3 Understand the complexities of specialist communication systems 3.1 Identify when specialist communication systems may be used3.2 Evaluate the strengths and weakness of specialist communication systems 4 Be able to support the individual with communication 4.1 Evaluate the suitability of a range of communication methods to meet the needs of the individual 4.2 Demonstrate a range of suitable communication methods to the individual and/or others 4.3 Adapt communication methods according to need and context 5 Be able to support others to make use of specialist communication 5.1 Advise others about specialist communication5.2 Support others to make use of specialist communication with the individual
+Titl e: M/601/5252 Support individuals with sensory loss with communication Lev vel: 5 Cre dit Value: 5 GLI H: 37 rning Outcomes e learner will: Assessment Criteria The learner can: 1.
+Understand language development 1.2 Explain the difference between language and communication 1.3 Analyse the relationship between culture and language 1.4 Explain how an understanding of language and communication informs practice 2.
+Understand factors that affect the language and communication of an individual with sensory loss 2.1 Compare and contrast the impact of congenital and acquired sensory loss on communication language 2.2 Explain the potential impacts of a deteriorating condition on an individual's communication 3.
+Understand the complexities of specialist communication systems 3.1 Identify when specialist communication systems may be used3.2 Evaluate the strengths and weakness of specialist communication systems 4.
+Be able to support the individual with communication 4.1 Evaluate the suitability of a range of communication methods to meet the needs of the individual 4.2 Demonstrate a range of suitable communication methods to the individual and/or others 4.3 Adapt communication methods according to need and context 5.
+Be able to support others to make use of specialist communication 5.1.
+Advise others about specialist communication5.2.
+Support others to make use of specialist communication with the individual